puru531/code-puru/ui-notes/javaScript/JS4 behind the scenes of javascript.md

   name: "Puru",
   year: 1998,
   calcAge: function () {
-    return 2037 - this.year; //here 'this' points to object which is calling this method },
+    console.log(2037 - this.year); //here 'this' points to object which is calling this method },
 };